srig-connectors/Connectors-SaaS-accounts-configuration/Google/GoogleOAuth.md

 6. Select the appropriate application type (In this case application type is **web application**) for your project and enter any additional information required<br/>
-7. Select **Authorized redirect URI** and add the redirect URI as https://developers.google.com/oauthplayground and hit **Create**<br/>
+7. Select **Authorized redirect URI's** and add the redirect URI as https://developers.google.com/oauthplayground and hit **Create**<br/>

 ![PubSub](images/2.png)<br/>